 Skill.4

-I have a good amount of experience in JAVA over a year experience, which started before going into the university and continued with me after my first year of Computer Science at the University Of Sussex, which gave me the ability to make apps using JavaFX and test it out using Test Driven Development.
+I have a good amount of experience in JAVA, which started before going into the university and continued with me after my first year of Computer Science which offered me the ability to make apps using JavaFX and test it out using Test Driven Development.

 Skills.5

-I started using Python when I first got my first Raspberry Pi which gave me the ability to learn python and started using it to automate my room using the Pi GPIO pins to control all sorts of kinds of stuff such as relays and servo motors.
-Thus combining all my programming knowledge from HTML, CSS, and Python to build my web server using flask and control my home appliances in my room.
+From my early days at school I used Python to programme my Raspberry Pi on python and started using it to automate my room using the Pi GPIO pins to control all sorts of kinds of stuff such as relays and servo motors.
+Combining all my programming knowledge from HTML, CSS, and Python to build my web server using flask and control my home appliances.

 Skills.6

-I used Google console to host my portfolio website and different sorts of websites, by creating a virtual machine and installing an apache2 server to host my portfolio.
+I used Google console to host my portfolio website and different types of websites, by creating a virtual machine and installing an apache2 server to host my portfolio.
 To make it available on the web I bought my own domain from google and connected it with the external IP address of the virtual machine.